Each year we hold three races at our clubhouse in Teddington: The Paddling Challenge, the Hasler Marathon and the Sprint

 Two magnificent and historic trophies are up for grabs: the Paddling Challenge Cup (since 1874) for senior men and the Sailing Challenge Cup (since 1875) for senior women.
 There are also prizes for winners of the junior races.

 The format of the race has varied over the years and it is most commonly held as a 10,000m race these days, with juniors covering shorter distances.

 The Hasler Marathon series sees clubs compete regionally to qualify for the national Hasler final.
 Qualifying clubs compete in the season finale for the much-prized Hasler Trophy.

 Competitors race against people of their own ability – regardless of age or gender – and there is a division for everyone.
 Division 9 is for those new to racing, whilst international athletes tend to compete in Division 1.
 You are promoted up divisions (and sometimes demoted down divisions) according to your finish time.

 Divisions 1, 2 and 3 compete over a 12 mile course.
 Divisions 4, 5 and 6 compete over 8 miles.
-And Division 7, 8 and 9 compete over 4 miles.
-You can compete in K1 or K2.
+Division 7, 8 and 9 compete over 4 miles where you can compete in K1 or K2 and Division 10 is for U12 year old’s for K1 only.

 Royal Canoe Club is part of the London and South East region.
 Other races in the series are held at Richmond, Elmbridge, Wey, Tonbridge and Maidstone canoe clubs.